PART I – What is Chinese Family Camp (Midwest)?

 Is alcohol allowed?
 Is smoking allowed?

-Since CFC 2020 is virtual, no alcohol or smoking is allowed on the internet.
+Since CFC 2021 remains in a virtual delivery mode, no alcohol or smoking is allowed on the internet.

 What kinds of outdoor or sports activities are there?